 The Cotswold Challenge Story

-When lockdown happened at the height of the Covid-19 pandemic, five self-employed philanthropic professionals Nigel Chute, Barry Jackson, Allison Murray, Chris Roberts and Fiona Scott – got together towards the end of March and decided to offer direction and inspiration to the young 16-19 year olds whose school life had abruptly come to an end.
+When lockdown happened at the height of the Covid-19 pandemic, five self-employed philanthropic professionals – Nigel Chute, Barry Jackson, Allison Murray, Chris Roberts and Fiona Scott – got together towards the end of March 2020 to offer some direction and inspiration to the young 15-19 year olds whose school life had abruptly come to an end.

-The five of us decided to create The Cotswold Challenge initiative developed solely to support those 16-19 year olds who felt they were losing their future dreams: their GCSEs and A-Levels were cancelled, they had no idea whether or not they could get into a college or university come September, they had no social life as they could not meet up with their extended families, friends, boy-friends or girl-friends nor could they go to clubs, pubs, the cinema, dances or shopping because of lockdown.
+The Cotswold Challenge initiative was developed solely to support those 15-19 year olds who felt they were losing their future dreams: their GCSEs and A-Levels were cancelled; they had no idea whether or not they could get into a college or university come September 2020; they had no social life as they could not meet up with their extended families, friends, boy-friends or girl-friends nor could they go to clubs, pubs, the cinema, dances or shopping because of lockdown.

-The Cotswold Challenge gave these lockdown students the opportunity to take part in a creative and educational initiative that was absolutely free to enter.
-It offered them the chance to shine, gain a sense of achievement and self-worth at a very difficult time and maybe also win a monetary prize.
+The Cotswold Challenge gave this lockdown generation the opportunity to take part in a creative and educational initiative that was absolutely free to enter.
+It offered them the chance to shine, gain a sense of achievement and self-worth at a very difficult time and maybe also win a cash prize.

-In three months, we had created a name and identity for the award.
+In three months, The Cotswold Challenge team had created a name and identity for the award.
 We also managed to recruit 20 illustrious judges – experts in Art and Design, Creative Writing and Innovation.
-We secured funding for prize money from 18 generous sponsors, built a website and launched the initiative to all the schools via the press and social media in April with the deadline for entries being 1st June.
+We secured funding for prize money from 18 generous sponsors, built a website and launched the initiative to all the schools via the press and social media in April 2020 with the deadline for entries being 1st June 2020.
 The response from these young people and schools was incredible and, when The Cotswold Challenge closed at 9pm that day, we had received over 500 entries!

 We also want to thank everyone who was involved, judges, sponsors, schools and the students themselves in helping us make The Cotswold Challenge an inspirational and winning success at a challenging time.